 You can also search specific sections of the site by using the Search box that is located a bit lower on each page.
 The label will tell you what part of the site it searches, and it usually relates to the page you are on.
 For instance, if you are in the Discussion section, then it will only search within the discussion forums.

-To review or change your settings simply hover over the My Home tab and scroll down to the My Account selection.
+To review or change your settings simply hover over the Dashboard tab and scroll down to the My Account selection.
 This will allow you to change account information, privacy settings and notification settings.

-You can further edit the information you provided during registration by hovering over the My Home tab and scrolling down to Edit Profile.
+You can further edit the information you provided during registration by hovering over the Dashboard tab and scrolling down to Edit Profile.

 Back to Top

-To change your profile photo, go to My Home and beneath the image is a link to 'Change Profile Photo.'
+To change your profile photo, go to your Dashboard and beneath the image is a link to 'Change Profile Photo.'

 Back to Top